chrmrtns/puzzlesync/README.md

 4. Statistics dashboard

 == Changelog ==

+= 1.0.3 =
+* Changed: Plugin renamed from "PressML" to "PuzzleSync" to comply with WordPress.org trademark guidelines
+* Changed: Text domain updated from 'pressml' to 'puzzlesync'
+* Changed: All shortcodes renamed (pressml_* → puzzlesync_*)
+* Changed: Plugin slug updated from 'pressml' to 'puzzlesync'
+* Note: Database tables and internal functions remain unchanged (chrmrtns_pml_*) - no migration needed
+* Note: This is a branding change only - all functionality remains identical to v1.0.2

 = 1.0.2 =
 * Fixed: Hreflang tags now correctly output both language-specific tags (en, de) AND x-default tag